transmute-industries/lds-gpg2020/docs/contexts/index.md

 > JSON-LD 1.1 is being formally specified in the W3C JSON-LD Working Group.
 To participate in this work, please join the W3C and then [join the Working Group](https://www.w3.org/2018/json-ld-wg/).

-You can use this repo as a guide for extending contexts, and ensuring that your JSON-LD is functioning as expected and fully documented.
-This should help you make the case that your extensions should be included, or eliminate the need for them to be included.

 - [Latest JSON-LD Context](https://gpg.jsld.org/contexts/lds-gpg2020-v0.0.jsonld)

 ### Suite Details